maohy0/maohy0.github.io/_pages/cv.md

   * PCB design on Electronics Design Automation (EDA)
   * Tools Used: C, Keil, STM32CubeMX, EasyEDA

-* **Jul 2023: Artificial Intelligence Internship Programme: Nanyang Technological Uninersity**
+* **Jul 2023: Artificial Intelligence Internship Programme, Nanyang Technological Uninersity**
   * Learnt about Convolutional Neural Network (CNN) in the field of Machine Learning initially
   * Practicum in image processing and learning with CNN; graphical programming in Orange
   * Based on: Anaconda, Orange, OpenCV